jbock-java/jbock/README.md

 They are used to declare flags, repeable and optional options and parameters, respectively.

 > [!TIP]
-> If a method is annotated with `@VarargsParameter`, it must return a list.
+> If an abstract method is annotated with `@VarargsParameter`, it must return a list.
-> There cannot be more than one such method.
+> There must not be more than one such method.
-> If no attributes are specified, the `@VarargsParameter` annotation can be omitted.
+> The varargs annotation can also be omitted, unless you want to override attributes.

 Here's an example: